After nearly 30 years, there’s movement in the case of Tupac Shakur’s killing. Here’s what we know

 The warrant was executed Monday in the nearby city of Henderson.
 It’s unclear what they were looking for or where they searched.

+After the fight, Shakur, Knight and associates were involved in a fight at the hotel.

-A white Cadillac with four men inside pulled alongside the BMW while it was stopped at a red light at an intersection near the Las Vegas Strip, and one person opened fire, riddling the passenger side of Knight’s car with bullets, police said.
+While driving down the Las Vegas Strip, a white Cadillac with four men inside pulled alongside the BMW while it was stopped at a red light.
+One person opened fire, riddling the passenger side of Knight’s car with bullets, police said.
 Sitting in the passenger seat, Shakur was shot four times, at least twice in the chest.
 Knight was grazed by a bullet fragment or shrapnel from the car.

 Shakur is one of the most prolific figures in hip-hop, also known by his stage names 2Pac and Makaveli.
 His professional music career only lasted five years, but he sold more than 75 million records worldwide, including the diamond-certified album “All Eyez on Me,” which was packed with hits including “California Love (Remix),” “I Ain’t Mad at Cha” and “How Do U Want It.”